-Each CPU card is attached to the LCS with no fewer than 14 different screws/connectors.
-Can you say "over engineered"?
-(2) Since your objective is air cooling, you don't need the LCS, but you do need the CPU cards, and so they must be removed from the underside of the LCS.
+Each CPU card is attached to the LCS with no fewer than 14 screws/connectors.
+Can you say "over engineered"? © Since your objective is air cooling, you don't need the LCS, but you do need the CPU cards, and so they must be removed from the underside of the LCS.

-The photo below shows the location of all of the screws/connectors in question:
+The photo below shows the location of all the screws/connectors in question (circled in red):

 Undo these screws in any order that you wish.
-It is typical however to start from the outside and work in, per CPU card, with the four silver can/spring screws in the CPU chip area of the card being the last to be removed.
+It is typical however on a per CPU card basis to start from the outside and work in, with the four silver can/spring screws in the CPU chip area of the card being the last to be removed.